Tiledesk/tiledesk-chatbot-programming-recipes/README.md

 ![image](https://user-images.githubusercontent.com/32564846/120284466-8ff88080-c2bc-11eb-8de6-208f2dfade0c.png)

-After this subscription setup your endpoint will be notified on every message sent on your proect.
+After this subscription your endpoint will be notified about every message sent on your proect.

 Before going deep into the mechanics of the tutorial, we can already see it in action.

 From the top of your dashboard press the green button "Simulate visitor".
 A page with a widget appears.
 Just start a new conversation.
-If you type Hello the bot will reply with the trained reply:
+If you type Hello the bot will reply with the trained intent:

 ![image](https://user-images.githubusercontent.com/32564846/120288118-2a0df800-c2c0-11eb-8ca7-fa2779df3704.png)